Blog

 Benefits and Use Cases of IoT and AI in Asset Management

-Adopting IoT and AI for asset tracking delivers significant, tangible business benefits.
+Adopting IoT and AI in asset tracking delivers significant, tangible business benefits.
 Moreover, key use cases resonate with IT Asset Managers, Operations teams, and equipment managers.
 These examples demonstrate how IoT and AI address common asset challenges and why investing in them pays off.

 • Improved Asset Visibility & Utilization:

 With IoT + AI, organizations maintain a live inventory of all assets in real time.
 Managers instantly see which assets are active, idle, or misplaced, enabling smarter utilization.
 For example, unused equipment can be redeployed instead of buying new.
-Gartner reports real-time tracking boosts asset utilization by about 18%, cutting costs and downtime.

 • Reduced Loss and Theft:

 IoT tagging greatly reduces asset loss, misplacement, and theft by providing last-seen locations and movement alerts.
 Staff can quickly find misplaced items or act on unauthorized movement.
 Businesses using real-time tracking report a 30–50% drop in loss incidents.
-From hospitals securing equipment to construction firms protecting machinery, IoT tracking deters theft and prevents costly disappearances.
+From hospitals securing equipment to construction firms protecting machinery, integrating an equipment tagging system strengthens control, deters theft, and prevents costly asset disappearances.

 • Predictive Maintenance & Less Downtime: